запуск симуляцик системной модели

 out_not_beamformer = calc_array_out(out, "Без_формирования");

-• in the "graphs" tab (by selecting the "array plotting" type of graphs)
+- in the "graphs" tab (by selecting the "array construction" graph type)

-• in a script using the data obtained as a result of simulation
+- in a script using the data obtained as a result of the simulation

-Using the first method we will visualise the model result for the outputs with and without beam forming:
+Using the first method, we visualize the result of the model for outputs with and without ray shaping.:

-The figures show the output of a single element (without beamforming) with a reference pulse and the output of a beamformer together with a reference pulse.
-When the received signal is not beamformed, the pulse cannot be detected due to noise.
+The figures show the output of a single element (without beamforming) with a reference pulse and the output of the beamformer with a reference pulse.
+When the received signal is not generated by the beam, the pulse cannot be detected due to noise.

-The situation changes if a beamforming algorithm is used: the bottom graph shows that the beamformed signal is noticeably larger than the noise.
-This result is achieved by the fact that the output signal-to-noise ratio increases commensurate with the number of antenna elements (by a factor of about 10) compared to the signal before the algorithm was applied.
+The situation changes if you use a beamforming algorithm: the lower graph shows that the signal generated by the beam is noticeably more noisy.
+This result is achieved due to the fact that the output signal-to-noise ratio increases in proportion to the number of antenna elements (approximately 10 times) compared to the signal before the algorithm was used.

-Similarly, it is possible to visualise the simulation results using the second method.For plotting in the script we will use the auxiliary function plot_result:
+Similarly, you can visualize the simulation results using the second method.To build it in the script, use the auxiliary function plot_result:

 num_puls = length(collect(out["Эталонный_импульс"]).time) # извлечение номера последнего импульса